filfreire/filfreire.github.io/_drafts/gamers_and_testers_ep1.md

 > This was a long time ago, I won't be able to give very detailed or necessarily accurate answers.
 There wasn't really an over arching company QA policy then.
 That came in after I moved to a junior art role.

-### No worries, how did you get a latest daily build to test, and id you test for the PS1 version of the game or PC?
+### No worries, how did you get a latest daily build to test, and did you test for the PS1 version of the game or PC?

 > From memory there was not a build every day.
 All builds were burnt to CD and tested on PS1 test kits.
-Build no was written on the disk so the tester knew which version we were testing.
+Build number was written on the disk so the tester knew which version we were testing.

 <figure>
     <img src="/assets/images/2018/09/ps1.png">